stockfishdeveloper/resume-builder/resume.md

 :   **SQL:** I've used SQL in most projects I've worked on - everything from simple API facilitation to comparing sets of complex data in an efficient manner.

-:   **C++:** My favorite side project was created with C++ - a Chess engine that can beat all but the very strongest human players: [ref]: [https://github.com/githubuser/superlongprojectname](https://github.com/stockfishdeveloper/C---Bitboard-Chess-Engine)
+:   **C++:** My favorite side project was created with C++ - a Chess engine that can beat all but the very strongest human players: [C++ Chess Engine](https://github.com/stockfishdeveloper/C---Bitboard-Chess-Engine)

 :   Basic knowledge of **Python**, **Assembly**, **C#**

 About Me
 ----------------------------------------

+* Led a team of 10 developers at Home Depot in an internal competition and won with an app using AI to identify products on sight

+* Completed the Home Depot Software Engineering Internship

 * Spoken Languages:

      * English (native speaker)
      * Intermediate-level Polish

-* Led a team of 10 developers at Home Depot in an internal competition and won with an app using AI to identify products on sight

-* Completed the Home Depot Software Engineering Internship

 ----

-> <cimbalistad@gmail.com> • (630) 390-8526
+> <cimbalistad@gmail.com> • (630) 390-8526 •
 > Location - Choteau MT, USA